 Will I lose the sensation of the nipple after a nipple reduction?

 Since the sensory nerves are not at a superficial level where the incisions will be made, physical sensation is usually not a problem after nipple reduction.
 However, some patients may experience loss of sensation, which is why it’s important to review all the pros and cons prior to surgery.

 Can I have a nipple repair at the same time as a breast lift or breast augmentation?

 Yes.
 Many of our patients decide to have a breast augmentation or breast lift with their nipple correction surgery.
 This enables them to attain the specific outcome they desire.

 If your nipples have changed over time or have always been asymmetrical, then nipple correction surgery may be a great option for you.
-Don't continue living life feeling self-conscious or unhappy with your body.
-Call Plastic Surgery Associates Santa Rosa to schedule a private consultation with Dr. Canales or Dr. Furnas today.
-We look forward to meeting you and helping you attain that gorgeous contour you've been dreaming of.
+Don’t continue living life feeling self-conscious or unhappy with your body.
+Schedule a consultation with Plastic Surgery Associates of Santa Rosa to learn more about how we can help you attain that gorgeous contour of your dreams.